 Tailwind Communities are groups of like-minded content creators in similar industries, who come together to collaborate and share.
 Many Creators enjoy supporting their friends by sharing their content to Pinterest, and Communities are a great place to find people to include in your next blog post roundup or other content collaboration.

-In this age of “fresh” content on Pinterest, it’s still fine to share other people’s content (Pinterest is the place to discover and share, after all).
+While your focus should be on sharing your own content, it’s still fine to share other people’s content (Pinterest is the place to discover and share, after all).
 Just make sure you’re sharing content your audience will engage with.

 Tailwind SmartLoop and Pinterest Best Practices for Strategy